benc-uk/pikube/readme.md

 kubectl get po -A
 ```

 If everything is running you have a working Kubernetes master and control plane!

-**Optional but HIGHLY recommended**: You really shouldn't need to be SSH'ed into your cluster in order to do anything, so scp the kube config file to outside the master for remote admin from your dev machine or other system
+**Optional but HIGHLY recommended**: You really shouldn't need to be SSH'ed into your cluster in order to do anything, so now is a good time to scp the kube config file to outside the master to allow remote admin (kubectl) from your dev machine or other system

 ```bash
 scp master:~/.kube/config ~/pikube.config